top of page

 While a number of the available jobs require training, employers are prepared to invest in new hires to get them up to speed.
 This includes those hiring for trades.

-“Every construction trade -- plumbing, electrical, carpentry -- they're all looking for people,” said Heggs.
+“Every construction trade -- plumbing, electrical, carpentry -- they're all looking for people,” said Osborn.

 “Apprenticeship trades aren't requiring people to do a pre-employment program anymore.
 If you're willing and able and want to learn, they're willing to take you on as a green employee and train you from there.”